Abdelrazzaq-Asfour/Student_Course_Registration_System/README.md

 # 🎓 Student Course Registration System

-A PHP & MySQL web application that allows students to register for courses and manage their selections, while admins can add available courses for registration.
+A PHP & MySQL web application that allows students to register for courses and manage their selections, while admins can add available courses for registration and use UML, flowchart , pseudocode , activity diagram and ERD .

 ## 📌 Features